 Domain verification is located on the Advanced Settings page in your account.

-1. Click "Settings" (gear icon) in the left menu.
+- Click Settings (Gear icon) in the left menu.

-3. In the "Email domain verification" box, type the email address you'll use to send your emails into the "Verify another domain" field provided.
+- In the "Email domain verification" box, type the email address you'll use into the "Verify another domain" field provided.

 The domain for the email address you provided will be listed in the "Email domain verification" box.
 It will have a status of "Not verified."

-An email will be sent to the email address you provided in order for you to verify the domain.
+A message will be sent to your email address to verify the domain.
 This email will expire after seven days.

 Once you receive the email, click the link provided and follow the prompts to complete the domain verification process.

-If you did not receive the email, go back to the Advanced Settings page in your ActiveCampaign account and click the "Resend verification email" button.
+If you did not receive the email, return to the Advanced Settings page in your ActiveCampaign account and click the "Resend verification email" button.